 Malone Given Parsons Ltd. (MGP) was retained to provide a planning analysis for approximately 62 hectares (153 acres) of land municipally known as 10240 Pine Valley Drive in the City of Vaughan (the "Subject Lands").
 The Subject Lands are located on the west side of Pine Valley Drive and approximately 350 metres north of Major Mackenzie Drive.
-The lands are adjacent to the Vaughan Urban Boundary and are currently used for agricultural purposes.
+The lands are adjacent to the Vaughan Urban Area Boundary and are currently used for agricultural purposes.
 The owners currently operate a farm (Upper Cold Creek Farms) on the Subject Lands but have recently sold the cattle operation given increased urban pressures and conflicts from the surrounding communities.
 The Subject Lands contain vegetated and wooded areas, tributaries of Cold Creek, agricultural fields and structures, and residential buildings.

-The Subject Lands are within the Protected Countryside of the Greenbelt Plan area and as such, not permitted for urban development.
-To the immediate north of the Subject Lands, the adjacent lands are within the Urban Area of Vaughan and recently developed for a residential subdivision (Block 47).
-On the wested of Pine Valley Drive, the lands are within the Urban Area of Vaughan and used for a mix of uses, primarily residential but also community uses, parks and natural open space.
-To the south and west of the Subject Lands, these lands are also within the Greenbelt as they were previously conveyed by J. Grant Glassco (owner of the Subject Lands grandfather) to the Ontario Land Trust for natural heritage and agricultural conservancy over 50 years ago.
+The Subject Lands are within the Greenbelt Plan as Protected Countryside and as such, not permitted for urban development.
+To the immediate north of the Subject Lands, the adjacent lands are within the Urban Area of Vaughan and are developing for a residential community (Block 47).
+On the east side of Pine Valley Drive, the lands are within the Urban Area of Vaughan and contain primarily residential uses but also community uses, parks and natural open space.
+To the south and west of the Subject Lands, these lands are within the Greenbelt Plan given that over 200 hectares (~500 acres) were previously conveyed to the Ontario Heritage Trust by the grandfather of the owner, J. Grant Glassco.
+As such, the lands contain the last remaining farm in the area and are surrounded by urban development or public lands.

-It is our understanding that the owners of the Subject Land will be submitting comments on ERO 019-6217 - "Proposed amendments to the Greenbelt Area boundary regulation", requesting consideration of the Subject Lands to also be removed from the Greenbelt Plan regulatory boundary.
-In this context, this report provides an analysis of the Subject Lands regarding their suitability for inclusion within the Urban Area of Vaughan, should they ever be considered for removal from the Protected Countryside of the Greenbelt Plan.
+The owners of the Subject Land have requested a Planning Analysis in consideration of the Subject Lands removal from the Greenbelt Plan boundary.
+In this context, this report provides an analysis of the Subject Lands and their suitability for inclusion within the Urban Area of Vaughan, should they ever be considered for removal from the Protected Countryside of the Greenbelt Plan.
 This analysis reviews the policies contained in the Provincial Policy Statement 2020 and A Place to Grow: A Growth Plan for the Greater Golden Horseshoe 2020 ('Growth Plan').
 Given that a detailed development proposal has yet to be prepared, the analysis is based on high level criteria that capture the intent of the settlement expansion policies of these plans.

-The Subject Lands represent a logical extension of an existing settlement area as they are adjacent to lands that are within Vaughan's Urban Boundary and are on the edge of the Greenbelt Plan area boundary.
-The Subject Lands are capable of being easily serviced in the near term due to their proximity to existing urban areas and recent development, including local servicing and transit infrastructure investments planned along Major Mackenzie Drive.
+The Subject Lands represent a logical extension of the existing settlement area as they are adjacent to lands that are within Vaughan's Urban Boundary and are on the edge of the Greenbelt Plan area boundary.
+The Subject Lands are surrounded by urban development given their general geographic location in the centre of Vaughan.
+The Subject Lands are capable of being easily serviced in the near term due to their proximity to existing urban areas and recent development, including local servicing and transportation infrastructure investments, specifically those planned along Major Mackenzie Drive and Highway 413 to the north.
 It is our opinion that, subject to additional work, the Subject Lands can conform to Provincial policies related to settlement area boundary expansions.